 The time between diagnosing brain death and harvesting organs is between 4 and 12 hours.
 If the heart and blood circulation have stopped, there is less time.
 As soon as blood is no longer circulating through the body, organs quickly become less suitable for transplantation.
 This is why harvesting of organs begins quickly after death is diagnosed.

 If the body of a tissue donor is refrigerated within six hours, tissues can still be harvested for transplantation up to 24 hours after death.
 The tissue donation procedure can thus last between 8 and 28 hours.

 Certainly.
-There is always someone for the family at the hospital.
-During the entire duration of the donation process, a hospital staff member (such as the transplant coordinator) will be in touch with the family.
+There is always someone for the family and loved ones at the hospital.
+During the entire duration of the donation process, a hospital staff member (such as the organ donation coordinator) will be in touch with the family.

 Yes, there is always time to say goodbye.
-Family can be with the donor before and after the donation.
-After the donation procedure, the family itself determines what happens with their loved one.
+Family and loved ones can be with the donor before and after the donation.
+After the donation procedure, the family itself determines what happens with the deceased.
 The family can also choose the viewing location, at a funeral centre or at home.

 Yes, you can.
 A funeral or cremation can take place on the day chosen by the family and does not need to be postponed because of the organ or tissue donation.

-No, there are no costs involved.
+No. There are no costs involved.
 The family of the donor doesn’t pay anything for donation.
 The insurance of the patient receiving the organ pays the costs.

 Donation and religion